 Coffee & Norco

-Coffee & Norco is a 24-hour cafe and bakery serving up all the favorites - from a wide variety of donuts and specialty pastries, to breakfast sandwiches, omelettes, french toast and shrimp & grits.
+Coffee & Norco is a 24-hour cafe and bakery serving up all the favorites - from a wide variety of donuts and specialty pastries to breakfast sandwiches, omelets, french toast and shrimp & grits.

 Chung’s Heavenly Cafe

 Chung's Heavenly Cafe offers a variety of breakfast options.
-Try the breakfast croissant, omelette, sausage kolache, or beignets.
+Try the breakfast croissant, omelet, sausage kolache, or beignets.

 Morning Activities and Attractions: